 Additional Nursing Resources in Indiana

-ISNA provides licensure and professional development opportunities to nurses throughout the state.
-The organization promotes and protects the profession of nursing, while also providing a weekly e-newsletter to members.
+- Indiana State Nurses Association: ISNA provides licensure and professional development opportunities to nurses throughout the state.
+The organization promotes and protects the profession of nursing.
+Members receive a weekly email newsletter.

-This chapter of the National Association of Pediatric Nurse Practitioners provides resources and professional development opportunities to nurses who work with children.
-It provides educational programs and networking opportunities to PNPs to help them enhance the level of care they deliver to children and families throughout Indiana.
+- NAPNAP Indiana Chapter: This chapter of the National Association of Pediatric Nurse Practitioners provides resources and professional development opportunities to nurses who work with children.
+The chapter offers educational programs and networking opportunities to help PNPs improve the level of care they deliver to children and families throughout Indiana.

-This organization assists students attending any one of the accredited on-campus or online nursing programs in Indiana.
-Among other activities, IANS hosts an annual state convention that features NCLEX review sessions, nationally known speakers, and networking opportunities.
-It also provides resources to help students prepare for licensure exams.
+- Indiana Association of Nursing Students: This organization assists students attending any of the accredited on-campus or online nursing programs in Indiana.
+IANS hosts an annual state convention that features NCLEX review sessions, nationally recognized speakers, and networking opportunities.
+The organization also provides resources to help students prepare for licensure exams.

-ILN, part of the National League for Nursing, promotes professional growth and educational opportunities for its members.
-The organization also helps enhance the level of collaboration between healthcare systems and nursing schools in Indiana.
+- Indiana League for Nursing: The ILN, part of the National League for Nursing, promotes professional growth and provides educational opportunities for members.
+The organization facilitates collaboration between healthcare systems and nursing schools in Indiana.